JuliaDynamics/DrWatson.jl/docs/src/index.md

 Specifically, it is a Julia package created to help people "deal" with their simulations, simulation parameters, where are files saved, experimental data, scripts, existing simulations, project source code, establishing reproducibility, and in general their scientific projects.

-See the [Functionality](@ref) section to get an impression of what you can do with DrWatson.
+See the [Functionality](@ref) section to get an impression of what you can do with DrWatson or see the [DrWatson Workflow Tutorial](@ref) to get a "crash course" of how DrWatson helps the typical scientific workflow.

 To install, simply type `] add DrWatson` in your Julia session.
 DrWatson is part of [JuliaDynamics](https://juliadynamics.github.io/JuliaDynamics/), check out our [website](https://juliadynamics.github.io/JuliaDynamics/) for more cool stuff!

 !!! note "Star us on GitHub!"